 Thus, this convention aims to pool efforts between some countries of the former USSR for the construction of a new patent system (within the EAPO).

 This convention deals with substance and procedure.

-Section 3.5.
-Patent Regulations of the Cooperation Council for the Arab States of the Gulf (or GCC)
+Cooperation Council Patent Regulations for the Arab Gulf States (or GCC)

 This regulation was signed in 1999 by six petro-monarchies of the Persian Gulf.